hocchudong/learnpythonthehardway-vn/README.md

 Learn Python the Hard Way
 ====================

-- We are from In VIETNAM.
+- We are from VIETNAM.
-- We are study form Learn Python the Hard Way: http://learnpythonthehardway.org/book/
+- We are learning Python Programing language with the 3rd Edition Learn Python the Hard Way at: http://learnpythonthehardway.org/book/
-- Thanks
+- Thanks!

 ##Table Of Contents